NHadjiraIA/orderpickup/README.md

 These are the documents we referenced for setting up [Twilio](https://www.twilio.com/docs/sms/quickstart/node?code-sample=code-send-an-sms-using-twilio-with-nodejs&code-language=Node.js&code-sdk-version=3.x).

 Make sure to sign up an account on Twilio and follow the guide to set up your Twilio functionalities in the back end.

+## Set Up Google Maps Api Key

+- Make a file: mapAPIKey.js, in PickUpUI>src folder.
+And include the file in .gitignore

+- Make a variable for the google maps api

+e.g.
+  const API = "<google maps api key>" export default API